 - Supporting chapters in delivering the mission locally

-- Advancing diversity, equity, and inclusion within the association
+- Advancing diversity, equity, inclusion, and access within the association

 - Financial stability

-- Setting up a new executive director to successfully lead the organization into the future
+- Establishing a long-term strategic plan and vision to guide the organization into the future

 Proposed Code Changes

 The ballot includes two code changes focused on diversity, equity, inclusion, and access.